-Response: The extension of N. River Road is recommended to provide the desirable spacing of arterial roadways for planned future development in the northeastern portion of the West Bend area.
+Response: The extension of N. River Road is proposed to provide the desirable spacing of arterial roadways for planned future development in the northeastern portion of the West Bend area.
 The proposed extension of N. River Road was reevaluated, reconsidered, and reaffirmed during the preparation of the Washington County jurisdictional highway system plan in 2008, and is included in the City of West Bend comprehensive plan completed in 2004.
 The proposed alignment shown in the Draft Plan is conceptual, indicating the need for an arterial to be provided along the general route shown as urban development occurs within this area, and is consistent with the alignment in the City of West Bend comprehensive plan.
 The City of West Bend comprehensive plan and the regional transportation plan recognize that a preliminary engineering study should be undertaken by the City of West Bend, in cooperation with the Towns of Barton and Trenton, to establish the centerline alignment for the extension.
-The alternatives considered should include N. River Road alignments both east and west of the existing lake in the area, Lake Lenwood.
-The alignment shown in the VISION 2050 regional transportation plan would be amended upon revision of the City of West Bend comprehensive plan, or the conduct of preliminary engineering.
+The alternatives considered should include N. River Road alignments both east and west of Lake Lenwood.
+The alignment shown in VISION 2050 would be amended upon revision of the City of West Bend comprehensive plan, or the conduct of preliminary engineering.